Skip to content

 Give the rule a Name and Description.

-Define the scope of the rule by selecting Price list type, Currency, or Application.
+Define the scope of the rule by selecting Price list type, Currency, or Application (where the price list is public).

 They are all optional.